• Product Introduction

 Using General Large Model to Quickly Build AI Application

-This article introduces how to use EdgeOne Pages to quickly build AI conversation and AI image generation applications.
-The content covers the complete process from API Key application, template selection, one-click deployment to local debugging, and allows native API calls (high flexibility, suitable for deep customization) and AI SDK encapsulated invocation (simple development, suitable for quick integration) as two technical approaches.
+This article introduces how to quickly build AI conversation and AI image generation applications using EdgeOne Pages.
+The content includes the complete process from API Key application, template selection, one-click deployment to local debugging, and allows native API calls (high flexibility, suitable for advanced customization) and AI SDK encapsulated invocation (simple to develop, suitable for quick integration) as two technology paths.

 Prerequisite Preparation

-To implement an AI application, first register an account and obtain an API Key.
-The API Key serves as an identity credential for accessing AI services, similar to an account password, used for authentication and permitted to call appropriate AI model services.
-The following are the main providers' API Key access addresses:
+To implement an AI application, first sign up and obtain an API Key.
+The API Key serves as an identity credential for accessing AI services, similar to an account password, used for authentication and permitted to call the appropriate AI model service.
+The following is the API Key obtain address for each main AI provider:

 Dialogue model API Key: